 Full Mouth Reconstruction

 If your oral health has been devastated by a traumatic injury or illness, you may have lost all hope in ever having a healthy, functional smile again.
-Dr. Shih and our team at Waterloo Heights want you to know there is hope for you and your smile, and you will be in great hands in the care of our highly skilled and compassionate team.
+Dr. Sanderson, Dr. Matthews, and our team at Waterloo Heights want you to know there is hope for you and your smile, and you will be in great hands in the care of our highly skilled and compassionate team.
 There’s no need to feel ashamed or embarrassed, we see dental health problems all the time and if anyone understands and wants to help, it’s us!

 “Everyone was very professional and friendly.
 Lobby is inviting and clean.
 Staff was helpful and explained treatment and financial options clearly.
 Would refer Waterloo Heights Dental to family and friends!”

 Using our advanced digital technology and modern materials, we can completely rebuild your smile from the ground up.
 First, we will want to perform a complete bacterial screening to assess the environment in your mouth.
 If necessary, we will perform oral disinfection to get any gum disease or tooth decay under control to ensure the work we do will last for as long as possible – and to help minimize your risk for other systemic diseases like heart attack, diabetes, and stroke.

 Dr. Sanderson or Dr. Matthews will sit down with you in a comprehensive consultation to come up with an ideal treatment plan that works for you.
 If you are in need of dental implants or any type of oral surgery, our dentists will refer you to a trusted specialist in our network that can provide the best care possible.
 Then we will begin to discuss your options for replacing teeth including beautiful and life-like crowns, bridges or dentures.